liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-enterprise-search/01-security/01-security-intro.markdown

 whenever one is needed.
 Use your own passwords for your installation.

 | **Important:** Elasticsearch and @product@ must share the keys and certificates
-| used to configure SSL.
+| used to configure TLS.
 Copy them between servers and point to the local copy in
 | the corresponding configuration files.

 ### Generate Node Certificates

 [Generate a node certificate](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/configuring-tls.html#node-certificates) for each node.
-You can, of course, use a Certificate Authority to obtain node certificates.
+Alternatively, use a Certificate Authority to obtain node certificates.

 1. Create a certificate authority, using